 In May 2006, Ruth graduated from NDSU with a Bachelor of Science degree in Criminal Justice and a minor in Psychology.
 While attending college she was an officer in the Criminal Justice Club, a member of the Psychology Club, attended ROTC classes, and played Rugby.

-Ruth has been married for 9 years to Michael and they have 2 girls, Lillian (6 Yrs) and Lucille (5 months).
+Ruth is married to Michael and they have 3 girls; Lillian, Lucille, and Eliza.
 They also have 3 dogs; Toby, Trevor, & Tanner.

 Mr Shawn O'Donnell was born in Fargo North Dakota in March of 1980.
 He was raised in Dilworth and Moorhead Minnesota and now lives in Fargo, North Dakota.
 Shawn graduated from Moorhead high school in 1999 and continued his education at the Minnesota Community and Technical College in Moorhead Minnesota for three years.
 He studied Information Technology router and switch troubleshooting, maintenance and programming.
 Shawn also studied Computer hardware maintenance, webpage design and administration as well as email and server administration.
 While Shawn was attending college he worked full time as the Head of Security in the West Acres Mall in Fargo North Dakota.
 He also worked part time for the Department of Aerospace Studies at North Dakota State University as a Storekeeper and Supply Technician for several years.

 In July of 2005 he was employed full time as a Storekeeper/Supply Technician and supports both the Departments of Military Science and Aerospace Studies.
 In addition he provides the IT technical expertise for computer and computer systems maintenance and serves as the Liaison for the Army ROTC with the North Dakota State University Information Technology Systems.
-Shawn is strongly involved in community services as a member of the Emergency Vehicle Assistance and Communications (EVAC) organization and volunteers much of his spare time supporting events such as Special Olympics, and the local police and sheriff's departments in traffic control, crowd control, in support of major events or disasters.
-Shawn is also a leading member in a local Search and Rescue group and has frequently participated in many real search and rescue efforts.
-Shawn also volunteers his time with the West Fargo Police Department's Youth Academy which teaches high school students about the different aspects of Law Enforcement.
+Shawn is strongly involved in community services.
+Shawn is currently member of the Harwood, ND Fire & Rescue Department as a Firefighter & First Responder.
+Shawn holds many certifications in the Fire/Rescue field, including but not limited to NDFA firefighter 1, Auto Extraction, Hazardous Materials (Hazmat) Response, Emergency Vehicle Operations and ND First Responder Certification.
+Shawn is also on the board for the fire department as the secretary.
+Shawn also volunteers his time with the West Fargo Police Department's Explorer's group which teaches high school students about the different aspects of Law Enforcement.
 Shawn is also an active member of the Red River Valley Fraternal Order of Police.